openvstorage/ovs-documentation/Installation/geoscale.md

 ovs setup
 ```

+> #### Note::Concurrent installs are not supported
+>
-**NOTE:** Do not run the `ovs setup` on different nodes at the same time.
+> Do not run the `ovs setup` on different nodes at the same time.
 Wait until the setup has finished before starting the setup on another node.

 - The initialization script will ask a couple of questions:
     -   Enter the root credentials for the host.